GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/apple-touch-icon/index.md

 updated: 2019-09-19
 ---

-iOS Safari users can manually add [Progressive Web Apps (PWAs)](/discover-installable) to their home screens.
-The icon that appears on the iOS home screen when the user adds a PWA is called the *Apple touch icon*.
+When iOS Safari users add [Progressive Web Apps (PWAs)](/discover-installable) to their home screens, the icon that appears is called the *Apple touch icon*.
 You can specify what icon your app should use by including a `<link rel="apple-touch-icon" href="/example.png">` tag in the `<head>` of your page.
 If your page doesn't have this link tag, iOS generates an icon by taking a screenshot of the page content.
 In other words, instructing iOS to download an icon results in a more polished